Music Director and Conductor

-Bowden and the Phil have been broadcast nationwide many times on Performance Today and other public media programs, and he has guest conducted across the US and in Europe.
-He is a member of the Pi Kappa Lambda National Music Honor Society and has been listed in Who’s Who in America and Who’s Who in the World for the past 20 years.
-He has served as a member of the Board of Directors of the Conductors Guild, an international service organization for conductors, and served as Director of the Conductor’s Guild New Music Project for almost 20 years.
+Bowden has received five national ASCAP awards for programming, has been broadcast nationwide many times on Performance Today and other public media programs, and has guest conducted across the US and in Europe.
+He is a member of the Pi Kappa Lambda National Music Honor Society is listed in Who’s Who in America and Who’s Who in the World for the past 20 years.
+He has served as a member of the Board of Directors of the Conductors Guild and served as Director of the Conductor’s Guild New Music Project for almost 20 years.

-David and his wife enjoy traveling and spending time with their children, grandchildren and extended families.
+David and his wife enjoy traveling, exploring new places and spending time with their children, grandchildren and extended families.

 Alan Snow was appointed Concertmaster of the Columbus Indiana Philharmonic in August of 2017.
 Since his performance with the Oistrach Symphony Orchestra at age 14, Alan has performed solo and chamber works throughout the USA and Mexico, including appearances at Chicago’s Symphony Center, the Sarasota Opera House, Cathedral Basilica of St. Augustine, the University of Alaska Anchorage, la Sala Manuel M. Ponce in Mexico City, and others throughout the continent.